-If you are an NDIS service provider with clients who are plan managed by My Plan Manager, we know you want to get paid as quickly as possible.
+If you are a National Disability Insurance Scheme (NDIS) service provider with clients who are plan managed by My Plan Manager, we know you want to get paid as quickly as possible.
 Here are some things you can do to get that money in your bank faster:

 You might want to consider having a service agreement between you and the NDIS participant agreeing on the cost and quantity of the service you are delivering.
-If you chose to enter into a service agreement MPM can allocate the agreed funding in the client’s plan.
+If you chose to enter into a service agreement My Plan Manager can allocate the agreed funding in the client’s plan.
 Here is a handy guide on service agreements.

 You can use the NDIS price guide to find budget support category line items and price limits that apply to the service you are invoicing for.

-For MPM to be able to process your invoice we need it to include the NDIS requirements, plus a few extra things.
+For My Plan Manager to be able to process your invoice we need it to include the NDIS requirements, plus a few extra things.
 Every invoice must include the following before we can pay it:

 It’s also really helpful if you can include the client’s NDIS number, if you know it.
 This helps us find your client in our system.

-To make life easier, we’ve made an invoice template that you can use to make sure you haven’t missed anything.
+To make life easier, we made an invoice checklist and an invoice template that you can use to make sure you haven’t missed anything.

-If you’re sending an invoice to My Plan Manager, email the invoice as a PDF to [email protected] This is our mailbox for invoices requiring payment.
-(If you need to get in touch for something else then email [email protected] or call us).
+If you’re sending an invoice to My Plan Manager, email the invoice as a PDF to [email protected].
+This is our mailbox for invoices requiring payment.

 If you’ve followed all the tips above and your invoice includes all the right information, then the last thing you need to do is make sure you send your invoice as a PDF file.
 This makes it much easier for us to access and process.